galaxyofdrones/docs/docs/developer-guide/README.md

 }
 ```

-Next you need to add the `/ws` path to your nginx site configuration:
+Next you need to add the `/ws` path to your nginx site configuration.

 ``` bash
 location /ws {